A Complete Guide to Angel Investors for Small Businesses and Startups

 What is an angel investor?

 An angel investor is an individual who provides financial backing for early-stage startups or entrepreneurs, typically in exchange for ownership equity or convertible debt.
+For those asking, ‘what is an angel investor,’ it is a person investing personal funds into nascent businesses to help them grow.
 Angel investors typically have high net worth and may provide not only funding but also mentorship and industry connections.

 Who uses angel investors?